banderous/getpack/docs/index.md

 **Package identifiers** are made up of the publisher, the name of the package and a version, colon delimited.

 ## Synchronisation

-Packages are installed, uninstalled and upgraded with the `gpSync` task, which **synchronises** your project's files to your project's manifest.
+Packages are installed, uninstalled and upgraded with a single task; `gpSync`, which **synchronises** the packages installed to match those declared in the project manifest.

-New packages added to your manifest are installed, removed packages are uninstalled and changed version numbers are up/downgraded.
+`gpSync` detects any changes made to the project manifest since the last execution of `gpSync`, such as new, removed or changed packages, and performs any necessary installs, uninstalls or upgrades.

 ```shell
 gradle gpSync